-How to get to Dublin
+Getting to Dublin

 One of the great things about Dublin is how easy it is to reach from the UK, and there are plenty of options available when it comes to transport.
 Let's take a look at some of the easiest.

 If you'd prefer to zip around Dublin quickly, there's plenty of public transport options available.
 Luas is Dublin's tram system, which is comprised of two lines, red and green.
 Red runs from the south west to the north east of the city and the Green runs from south east to the centre.
-When you're planning your travel, bare in mind the two lines do not connect to each other and the walk from the end of the Green line to the Red line is about 15 minutes.
+When you're planning your travel, be aware the two lines do not connect to each other and the walk from the end of the Green line to the Red line is about 15 minutes.
 You can pay as you go on the Luas, but if you plan on making multiple journeys we recommend getting a Leap Card.
 It's Dublin's pay-as-you-go public transport smart card which you can pick up at the airport or any shop displaying the logo.
 It'll give you 72 hours of unlimited travel for less than €20.

 To save yourself time, you can manage your Leap Card online and top up on the website.
 And don't forget to always tap in and out, otherwise you'll get charged the maximum possible fare.